 Advocate for more First Class Pre-K classrooms for Birmingham City Schools.

 - Advocate for expanding state funding to support 13 additional First Class Pre-K classes in Birmingham City Schools.

 Summer reading programs for Birmingham City Schools students.

-- Instruct the Director of the Birmingham Public Library System to develop a summer reading program for every Birmingham City School student in grades 2-10 not reading at grade level.
+- Encourage the Director of the Birmingham Public Library System to develop a summer reading program for every Birmingham City School student in grades 2-10 not reading at grade level.

 Debt-free community college Birmingham City School high school graduates.